yoomoney/yookassa-github-docs/checkout-api/eng_version_update_old_host_yandex_to_new_yookassa_howto.md

 Body:
 @Colleagues,

-According to your shopid=100500 we see that for payments (sending requests via Yukassa payment protocol from your software) you use the old host payment.yandex.net (address belongs to Yandex).
+According to your shopid=100500 we see that for payments (sending requests via YooMoney|YooKassa payment protocol from your software) you use the old host payment.yandex.net (address belongs to Yandex).

 You need to start using the new host api.yookassa.ru (belongs to YooMoney|Yookassa), otherwise payments can stop working until the end of April 2022.